DIDSR/DomId/docs/index.rst

 The goal of this Python package is to provide a PyTorch-based platform for deep unsupervised clustering and domain identification.

-Currently most implemented models are based on the Variational Deep Embedding (VaDE) model, Conditionally Decoded Variational Deep Embedding (CDVaDE) and Deep Embedding Clustering (DEC) and other types of deep clustering models will be added in the future.
+Currently implemented models include the Variational Deep Embedding (VaDE) model, Conditionally Decoded Variational Deep Embedding (CDVaDE), Deep Embedding Clustering (DEC).
+Other deep clustering models will be added in the future.
-VaDE is trained to learn lower-dimensional representations of images based on a Mixture-of-Gaussians latent space prior distribution while optimizing cluster assignments.
-Examples on multiple datasets are presented at: :doc:`readme_link`.

-CDVaDE is an extedended version VaDE model, where decoder part of the model is conditioned on certain variable sassociated with the input.
-To compare performance of VaDE and CDVaDe model, this package also includes state-of-the-art clustering model.
+For additioonal information see the sections below.
+For basic usage examples see: :doc:`readme_link`.

 .. toctree::
    :maxdepth: 1